+Diagram of illuminance

 Beam Divergence

 Beam Divergence (sometimes called beam spread) describes the angle between the two directions opposed to each other over the beam axis.
-Limits of divergence are set where the luminous intensity falls to a certain fraction of that of the maximum intensity within the beam.
+Limits of divergence are set where the luminous intensity falls to a certain fraction of that of the reference intensity within the beam.
 For aid-to-navigation beacons, horizontal and vertical divergences are usually quoted.